-- Council delivered 40,632 hours of care for older persons across all categories including respite care, domestic assistance, home care, property maintenance and transport, which is an increase of 325 hours of care from the previous year.
-Meals on wheels delivery declined slightly with 5,514 meals delivered compared to 6,875 meals delivered the previous year. - In addition to its street trees and open spaces programs, Council planted 2,575 biodiversityfocussed trees, shrubs, grasses and lilies, which was a slight decrease on the previous year as Council's planting program from previous years matures - 730 lineal metres of footpaths were reconstructed which is down from 1,271 lineal metres in the previous year as Council's overall renewal program is improving asset condition ratings and gradually reducing the meterage of footpaths needing reconstruction. - Road maintenance works delivered on time was up to 98 per cent from 95 per cent in the previous year, well ahead of the target of 85 per cent - 1,628 km of roads (568km sealed, 1,060km unsealed), 248 bridges and major culverts, 163km of footpaths and 162 buildings were maintained by Council - There was a slight reduction of general waste going to landfill from households via the kerbside collections during 2021-22 from 396kg to 394kg - There were 47,093 walk-in visitor enquiries and 2,681 phone calls at our Visitor Information Centres.
-The number of calls received by Customer Service totalled 35,386 - 1,264 persons attended the learn-to-swim program which was a slight improvement on the previous year, noting participation across both years was impacted by public health measures related to the pandemic - Visits to Bluewater Leisure Centre were also impacted by public health measures and total member visits were 43,843 compared to the prior year total of 60,005

-• Statutory planning faced increased demand for its services with 420 applications processed this year compared to 396 applications in the previous year.
+- Council delivered 40,632 hours of care for older persons across all categories including respite care, domestic assistance, home care, property maintenance and transport which is an increase of 325 hours of care from the previous year.
+Meals on wheels delivery declined slightly with 5,514 meals delivered compared to 6,875 meals delivered the previous year. - In addition to its street trees and open spaces programs, Council planted 2,575 biodiversity-focussed trees, shrubs, grasses and lilies which was a slight decrease on the previous year as Council's planting program from previous years matures. - 730 lineal metres of footpaths were reconstructed which is down from 1,271 lineal metres in the previous year as Council's overall renewal program is improving asset condition ratings and gradually reducing the meterage of footpaths needing reconstruction. - Road maintenance works delivered on time was up to 98 per cent from 95 per cent in the previous year, well ahead of the target of 85 per cent. - 1,628km of roads (568km sealed, 1,060km unsealed), 248 bridges and major culverts, 163km of footpaths and 162 buildings were maintained by Council. - There was a slight reduction of general waste going to landfill from households via the kerbside collections during 2021-2022 from 396kg to 394kg. - There were 2,387 customer requests this year.
+With just over 18 per cent being responded to later than the target resolution time, the median wait time for resolution of those requests handled behind schedule was 7.2 days. - 1,264 persons attended the learn-to-swim program which was a slight improvement on the previous year, noting participation across both years was impacted by public health measures related to the pandemic. - Visits to Bluewater Leisure Centre were also impacted by public health measures and total member visits were 43,843 compared to the prior year total of 60,005. - Statutory planning faced increased demand for its services with 420 applications processed this year compared to 396 applications in the previous year.
 Time taken to process applications was up marginally reflecting the increased throughput with median processing times being 31.7 days compared to 31.4 days in the previous year.